-Here are four headlines from Sunday’s NASCAR race at Indianapolis Motor Speedway.
+Here are NASCAR Headlines from Sunday’s race at Indianapolis Motor Speedway.
 Jimmie Johnson is this week’s top story:

 For the fourth time in his career, Jimmie Johnson drove his No. 48 car to Victory Lane at the Brickyard.
 In a dominant performance, he led 99 of the 160 laps.
 Each of the previous three times, he has gone on to win the championship.
 On winning for the fourth time at Indy, Johnson said he was at a “loss for words.”
 Why couldn’t Tony Stewart have won; at least we would’ve gotten a juicy soundbite or two.